 African Ancestry can't compete on price or the size of its match database, but it does offer deep regional analysis.
 It's a worthy specialized service for individuals looking at exploring African ancestry.

 Rather than a match database of individuals, African Ancestry has the world's largest database of African lineages.
 The company can trace your ancestry back to a region in Africa and then pinpoint its location today.
 It can also dive deep into history and help find original ethnic groups that may date back as long as 500 years ago.

 But the tests can get quite expensive.
 The company sells a maternal test kit and a paternal test kit for $299 each (shipping is free).
-If you want to trace your family back both through male and female ancestors, it'll cost you about $600.
+If you want to trace both your maternal and paternal lines back through this DNA database, it'll cost you about $600.
 Still, for African family histories, the depth of analysis is unique among the services we profiled.

 - Price: $645 (more in-depth tests additional)